0

 Impact of wait time settings in resin 3D printing to avoid blooming

-It is clearly visible that absence of light-off delay produces significant surface “blooming” defects.
-On the other hand, 1 second light-off delay completely eliminated “blooming”.
+It is clearly visible that the absence of wait before print produces significant surface “blooming” defects.
+On the other hand, a 1 s rest time after retract completely eliminated “blooming”.

-Let’s take a look at how severe “blooming” effect is with various light-off delay settings.
+Let’s take a look at how severe the “blooming” effect is with various light-off delay settings.

 Example of Light-off delay influence in resin 3D printing to avoid blooming

-As previously mentioned surface damage is clearly visible with 0 sec light-off delay.
-But even with 0.25 sec light-off delay there is a significant improvement, although, some defects are still seen.
+As previously mentioned, surface damage is clearly visible with a 0 s light-off delay.
+But even with a 0.25 s rest time after retract, there is a significant improvement, although some defects are still seen.

 better surfaces with Light-off delay in resin 3D printing.
 No blooming

-At 0.5 sec light-off delay, scars on the surface are still barely present, however, at 0.75 sec – almost no “blooming” effect is present.
+At a 0.5 s rest time after retract, scars on the surface are still barely present, however, at a 0.75 s – almost no “blooming” effect is present.

 better surfaces with Light-off delay in resin 3D printing.
 No blooming

-Ignore the fact that there is just a half of the cube.
-Our bad… But results are clearly visible – with 1 sec and more of light-off delay, there is a negligible effect of “blooming”.
+Ignore the fact that there is just half of the cube.
+Our bad… But results are clearly visible – with a 1 s and more of light-off delay, there is a negligible effect of “blooming”.

-By the way, we also ran a quick experiment to try if drastically reduced retract speed joined with 0 sec light-off delay can improve surface quality and reduce “blooming”.
-Result are below.
+By the way, we also ran a quick experiment to see if drastically reduced retract speed joined with 0 s light-off delay can improve the surface quality and reduce “blooming”.
+The result is below.

 Slow retract speed with no Light-off delay in resin 3D printing. blooming effect

-As you can probably see, very low retract speed doesn’t help.
+As you can probably see, a very low retract speed doesn’t help.
 Surface damage is still visible.

 Conclusion

-Experiment clearly showed that even very short light-off delay times can significantly improve the quality 3D prints.
-Meanwhile durations above 1 sec seemed to be unnecessary, but can be considered in some cases with large cross-sectional areas.
-Last, but not least, reducing retract speed does not replace light-off delay and does not completely solve “blooming” effect.
-Therefore, you need at least short light-off delay to get decent surface quality.
+The experiment clearly showed that even very short light-off delay times can significantly improve the quality of 3D prints.
+Meanwhile, rest time after retract above 1 s seemed to be unnecessary but can be considered in some cases with large cross-sectional areas.
+Last but not least, reducing retract speed does not replace light-off delay and does not completely solve the “blooming” effect.
+Therefore, you need at least a short rest time after retract to get decent surface quality.

 Finally, don’t forget to visit our shop!